Planning Maps / Areas / Hawkesbury / Upper Macdonald

 Is Upper Macdonald flood-prone?

-Very little of Upper Macdonald carries a mapped flood overlay (the Hawkesbury average is 1%).
+Flood mapping covers Upper Macdonald and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 1%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Upper Macdonald bushfire-prone?